-Q: If I focus in a specific discipline for my engineering classes, can I receive the degree of Master of Science in Mechanical Engineering?
+Q: If I focus in a specific discipline for my engineering classes, can I receive the degree of Master of Science in that engineering discipline?

 A: No. The degree awarded is Master of Science in Engineering.
 However if a specialized concentration has been created for your discipline (currently AAE and ME) then that information will be printed on your transcript.

 Q: How do I choose my engineering courses?